Leopold Oser: Later life

-In 1909 Leopold Oser's 70th birthday was celebrated in the Rothschild Hospital in the presence of Governor Erich von Kielmansegg and the founder Albert Rothschild.
-He received a crown pension of 20,000 crowns, which he donated to the Jewish Community of Vienna to support young doctors.
+In 1909, Oser's 70th birthday was celebrated at the Rothschild Hospital in the presence of Governor Erich von Kielmansegg and founder Albert Rothschild.
+He received a crown pension of 20,000 Austro-Hungarian krones, which he donated to the Jewish Community of Vienna to support young doctors.
 He died the following year.
 His last words are said to be: